Planting a tree

 Set the tree into the hole, making sure the root collar is at the correct level.
 Backfill the hole halfway with the original soil, then fill the hole with water as the photo above shows.
-Wait for the water to soak into the soil and then finish filling in the hole.
+Wait for the water to soak into the soil and then finish filling in the hole with soil.

 Firm the soil around the trunk and water again to remove air pockets.
 Don’t fertilize the tree yet.
 Just let it settle in.
 Wait until spring, and then feed lightly, but stay away from chemical fertilizers with a lot of nitrogen (the first number in the analysis).
 This stimulates foliage growth and you want your new tree to put its energy into root growth.